-The Archaeological Museum of Marathon was built in 1975 and is a small but rather interesting museum that completes the archaeological site of Marathon.
-It is located nearby the memorial tomb of the battle of Marathon and consists of five different halls, with each one having a different thematology, as well as a patio and a basement.
+The Archaeological Museum of Marathon in Athens: The Archaeological Museum of Marathon was built in 1975.
+It is a small but rather interesting museum that completes the archaeological site of Marathon, located near the memorial tomb of the battle of Marathon and consists of five different halls, with each one having a different thematology, as well as a patio and a basement.

 A renovation took place in 2004, thanks to the funding of the renowned benefactor Eugene Panagopoulos.

 Discover the best tours in Athens and book the one that meets your interests the most!